denisoed/exara-extension/memory-bank/productContext.md

 # Product Context

 ## Why This Project Exists
 Browser extension development often involves repetitive setup and configuration.
-Extro aims to eliminate this friction by providing a production-ready boilerplate that incorporates best practices and modern tooling.
+GetMore aims to eliminate this friction by providing a production-ready boilerplate that incorporates best practices and modern tooling.

 ## Problems Solved
 1. **Development Friction**